reshama/git-intro-workshop6-datanauts/git_2_setup.md

 # Set Up

-## 1. Let Git Know Who You Are
+## Step 1:  Let Git Know Who You Are

 ### Configure user name and email
 `git config --global user.name "First Last"`
 `git config --global user.email "myname@email.com"`

+### Configure editor of choice
+`git config --global core.editor "nano -w"`

+Other editor options can be found in [Setting Up Git](http://swcarpentry.github.io/git-novice/02-setup/)

-## 2. Create a Directory for Git Repos
+## Step 2.
+Create a Directory for Git Repos
 Navigate to your home directory where you want to create a directory for the git work.
 For me, it is:  `/Users/reshamashaikh`
 <kbd> cd /Users/reshamashaikh </kbd>